Myth II: Soulblighter: Development

 Bungie conceived of Soulblighter prior to the release of The Fallen Lords in 1997, with the only thing that would prevent them from making it being if The Fallen Lords was a commercial failure.
 However, when the original game proved a success, becoming Bungie's biggest selling game thus far, the sequel immediately went into development.
 One of their main goals with the sequel was to include numerous gameplay aspects and game mechanics which they had wanted to feature in The Fallen Lords, but had been unable to implement due to time constraints.
 Alex Seropian, co-founder of Bungie, explained that "there were still some things at the end of Myth that we wanted to do, but we just ran out of time.
 Myth was a terrific product, but we knew we could do a lot better".
-Of the initial planning for Soulblighter, Seropain said:
+Of the initial planning for Soulblighter, Seropian said:

 New to Soulblighter were moving 3D models within the gaming world, something none of Bungie staff had ever created before.
 For example, the opening level features a fully functional windmill, and a later level features a drawbridge that closes as the level begins, and which the player must then lower so their army can gain access to a castle.
 Although the original game featured the same kind of 3D polygonal models, none of them moved, and implementing this feature proved to be one of the biggest challenges the team encountered in making the game.
 Another challenge also involved something not seen in the first game; a level set indoors.
 For this level, which is set in a large castle, the AI had to be rewritten as two enemy units could be right beside one another but not be able to see each other because of a wall between them.
 Previously, two units standing beside one another would automatically attack.
 Writing this new code into the AI scripting language proved especially difficult for the programmers.

 The team also approached the cutscenes differently.
 In The Fallen Lords, the cutscenes had been created by an American animation studio, but had received a mixed response from both the developers and fans of the game, with some feeling they felt cartoony, and were tonally disconnected from the rest of the game.
 This was something the team wanted to ensure was not repeated in Soulblighter.
 As Seropian explains:

 In terms of the game's graphics, as with The Fallen Lords, each level in Soulblighter is constructed on a polygonal mesh.
 The mesh used is four times finer than in the original, and hence the graphics are more detailed and smoother.
 Also like the first game, although the game world itself is fully 3D, the characters populating each level are 2D sprites; those in Soulblighter have many more frames of animation than those in The Fallen Lords, and so move much more smoothly.
 Explaining why the team stuck with using 2D sprites in a 3D terrain, producer Tuncer Deniz states: